GOLAJ-Enterprises/SP-14-Blue-Chess-AI/README.md

 # SP-14 Blue Chess AI

-A local chess engine that lets you play against a neural network-based AI or another player, using a browser-based interface served locally via Flask.
+A local chess engine that lets you play against a neural network-based AI or another player, using a browser-based interface served locally via Flask and pywebview.

 ## Features
 - AI powered by a TorchScript policy-value neural network
 - Monte Carlo Tree Search (MCTS) for move selection
 - Modern browser-based UI with drag-and-drop pieces
 - No internet required — runs entirely offline
+- Launches in a native window using pywebview
 - One-click standalone `.exe` build for Windows

 ## Requirements